 When out-of-state drivers are convicted of DWI in New Jersey courts, if an IID is ordered, the New Jersey Motor Vehicle Commission will decline to restore the drivers’ New Jersey driving privileges until the driver complies with the IID requirement.
 Out-of-state drivers whose driving privileges are suspended in New Jersey may be unable to convince their home state to issue a driver’s license.
 Consequently, to avoid complications in a driver’s home state that could flow from a New Jersey DWI convictions, any out-of-state driver who has been charged with DWI should consult with a New Jersey drunk driving attorney to discuss how to defend the DWI charge.

 Know Your Options

 At The Gorman Law Firm, we can help drivers who have been charged with drunk or drugged driving who may are facing the possibility of a sentence that could include a requirement of the installation of an IID.
-For a consultation on your case, and to discuss whether you may be able to avoid an IID requirement, contact a Hackensack drunk driving attorney at the firm today.
+For a consultation on your case, and to discuss whether you may be able to avoid an IID requirement, contact an Essex County drunk driving attorney at the firm today.